olavt/matter-air-quality-esp32/README.md

 ## Add configuration for the SEN66 I2C pin configuration

-Create a new text file named "Kconfig.projbuild" under the main directory.
+Create a new text file named "Kconfig.projbuild" under the "main" directory.

 Add the following content: